This cause of this disorder usually is not known, but it may occur after exposure to some viruses.

 Doctors usually insert a small tube into the esophagus to take pressure measurements of the esophagus and lower esophageal sphincter (esophageal manometry).
 Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy).
 During an esophagoscopy, the doctor may do a biopsy (removal of tissue samples for examination under a microscope) to make sure the symptoms are not caused by cancer at the lower end of the esophagus.

-Some disorders, such as cancer at the gastroesophageal junction, can cause symptoms similar to achalasia, so doctors may do additional tests to rule out these other disorders.
-Cancer at the gastroesophageal junction can be diagnosed by computed tomography (CT) of the chest and abdomen or by an endoscopic ultrasound (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).
+Some disorders, such as cancer at the gastroesophageal junction, can cause symptoms similar to achalasia (called pseudoachalasia), so doctors may do additional tests to rule them out.
+Cancer at the gastroesophageal junction can be diagnosed by esophagoscopy, computed tomography (CT) of the chest and abdomen, or by endoscopic ultrasonography (an ultrasound probe on the tip of an endoscope is passed through the mouth into the stomach).

 No treatment restores peristalsis of the esophagus.
 The aim of treatment is to relieve symptoms by decreasing pressure in the lower esophageal sphincter.